A pop-up studio captures Londoners in Brexit's troubled age

+LONDON (Reuters) - (Backstory is a series of reports showing how Reuters journalists work and the standards under which they operate.)

-LONDON (Reuters) - “What do you want to take a picture of me for?”
+“What do you want to take a picture of me for?”

 Funeral director Heather Lighten seemed baffled when Reuters created a pop-up studio in her east London neighborhood and invited her and six others to pose for photos.